Speedship by Worldwide Express

 Leveraging Alignment

-Workshops and other deeply collaborative exercises were employed to ensure all adequate stakeholders had their input captured and were kept updated on the progress.
+Workshops and other deeply collaborative coworking sessions with whiteboarding exercises were employed to ensure all stakeholders had their input captured and were kept updated on the progress.

 Leveraging Alignment

-Workshops and other deeply collaborative exercises were employed to ensure all adequate stakeholders had their input captured and were kept updated on the progress.
+I facilitated workshops with my designers, like service blueprinting, cardsorting, and worked in the trenches as constant deeply collaborative co-working sessions and whiteboarding exercises were employed to ensure all adequate stakeholders had their input captured and were kept updated on the progress.

 Leveraging Alignment

-Workshops and other deeply collaborative exercises were employed to ensure all adequate stakeholders had their input captured and were kept updated on the progress.
+I facilitated workshops with my designers, like service blueprinting, cardsorting, and worked in the trenches as constant deeply collaborative co-working sessions and whiteboarding exercises were employed to ensure all adequate stakeholders had their input captured and were kept updated on the progress.

 Enabling Vision

-Working closely the CTO, VP of Engineering and Program Manager at WWEX, I provided artifacts and inclusive story-telling to build strategic momentum and excitement for the long-term vision.
+Working closely the CTO, COO, VP of Engineering and Program Manager at WWEX, I partnered to equip the team with comprehensive story-telling backed by data to build strategic momentum and excitement for the long-term vision.

 Enabling Vision

-Working closely the CTO, VP of Engineering and Program Manager at WWEX, I provided artifacts and inclusive story-telling to build strategic momentum and excitement for the long-term vision.
+Working closely the CTO, COO, VP of Engineering and Program Manager at WWEX, I partnered to equip the team with comprehensive story-telling backed by data to build strategic momentum and excitement for the long-term vision.

 Enabling Vision

-Working closely the CTO, VP of Engineering and Program Manager at WWEX, I provided artifacts and inclusive story-telling to build strategic momentum and excitement for the long-term vision.
+Working closely the CTO, COO, VP of Engineering and Program Manager at WWEX, I partnered to equip the team with comprehensive story-telling backed by data to build strategic momentum and excitement for the long-term vision.

-• Design principles and persona became embedded in the culture, used across meetings, printed on posters, presented in national conferences and adopted far beyond the product org
+• Design principles and persona became embedded in the culture, used across meetings, printed on posters, presented in national conferences and adopted far beyond just the product org as a grounded decision-making tool.

 • Executive and stakeholder alignment shifted, with product planning and prioritization now grounded in user needs.
 (In fact, their trust grew so much I was asked to return to the project after being reassigned to Sprint - to assist them in rigorous prioritization work at the beginning of 2020.)